 Spring 1969: Bobby Kennedy and Martin Luther King were gone – assassinated.
 Racial tensions were erupting across the US.
 The war was raging in Vietnam.
 And Richard Nixon was in the White House.

-What was a sensitive singer-songwriter like Paul Simon to do but dig deep for some words of solace?
+What was a sensitive singer-songwriter like Paul Simon to do but dig deep for some words of solace, some meaning?
 As he gazed out across the East River from the window of his New York apartment, he sang the opening lines he’d had for over a week.
 ‘When you’re weary/Feeling small/When tears are in your eyes/I will dry them all.’
 He especially liked how the melody to the second couplet echoed one of his favourite Bach chorales.

 After that promising start, however, there was only the sound of silence.